jdomag/helm-envoy-rateLimit/README.md

-# helm-envoy-rateLimit
+# Overview
-Helm chart for Envoy RateLimit service
+This chart is forked version of https://github.com/softonic/go-ratelimit-chart